 In the middle of the picture (above) is a block of flats known as Aspen Court standing on the site of the Malvern Link Railway Hotel which was built about 1867.
 The hotel was a grandiose red brick building.
 In 1873 it became the Link (preparatory) School which closed in 1965; the old building being demolished about 1968.

 Malvern fire station is situated next to the railway station.
-It has a distinctive sloping roof (see photo below).
-Since this picture was taken the Fire Station has been rebuilt.
+It used to have a distinctive sloping roof (see photo below) but since this picture was taken the Fire Station has been rebuilt.

 The old fire station

 Malvern Community Hospital (see below), which opened in 2011, stands next to the fire station.
 It was built on the site of Fern Lodge a large house once owned by Henry F S Morgan founder of the Morgan Motor Company.

 Latterly Fern Lodge was the home of Seaford Court Preparatory School.